Is a Master’s Degree Worth it? Earning a master’s degree is almost always worth it!

 If your undergraduate degree was not earned in the last few years if you have taken on new roles in your profession, or if your field is rapidly changing, pursuing a graduate degree is a good way to ensure that your skills are up-to-date and relevant to your position.

-An online graduate program can help you develop your skills in areas like:
+For example, masters programs online can help you develop your skills in areas like:

 - Critical thinking